Unni Web

 2

-Explore: see options, examples, and rough price ranges.
+Explore: browse options, examples, and reviews

 3

-Verify: check details, reviews, and compare shortlists.
+Verify: search to check specifics and compare shortlists

 4